ahsanatiq/minesweeper/README.md

 # Minesweeper

-An implementation of Minesweeper in PHP.
+An implementation of Minesweeper game in PHP as command-line application.

 ### Installation (using PHP)